ScottLogic/blog/_posts/2024-04-18-monitoring-codebuild-build-status.md

 aws stepfunctions send-task-success --task-token YOUR_TASK_TOKEN
 ~~~

-When the task token is returned, the state machine resumes - in our case, this would be used to wait for the user to trigger the destroy on the admin app, and then run the Codebuild build job to destroy the infrastructure.
+When the task token is returned, the state machine resumes - in our case, this would be used to wait for the user to trigger the destroy on the admin app, and then run the CodeBuild build job to destroy the infrastructure.

 One of the main benefits we thought Step Functions would have is using Step Functions as the source of truth for the state of the child apps.
 This would mean we could eliminate a complex flow and reduce the amount of logic in our NextJS app.
 This was possible in theory, as we could use the AWS API to get the state from each step as needed, reducing our need to handle and store it.
 In practice, however, when we looked into using callbacks and task tokens, we realised we’d need to store the task token, which means we’d still need our DB.